AeliusSaionji/blog/LxVim + msysVim.md

 ## Update 2016/11/29

 Well, I didn't really get along with WSL.
 I might return to it in the future, but for the time being I am using msys2.
-I have my binaries on `PATH` and the clipboard register works in vim, these things are well worth installing msys2 for.
+I have my binaries on `PATH` and the clipboard register works in vim; these things are well worth installing msys2 for.
 I've adapted my script to fit msys2's vim, and created a batch file with which I can associate file extensions.
 Enjoy!

 <https://github.com/Link-Satonaka/msysVim>